 Finally, the ability to anticipate the presence and magnitude of civilian casualties depends on the quality of available data.
 The military tends to prioritize capabilities that promote targeting effectiveness, such as the ability to positively identify a combatant, and puts fewer resources into capabilities that characterize civilian presence, such as determining pattern of life and other information enabling more accurate determinations of collateral damage estimates.
 These capabilities include sensors such as Gorgon Stare, which can provide wide area surveillance valuable for detecting the presence and patterns of civilian life, and systems that capture and track civilian information in a common operational picture that can then be queried by those in the targeting process.
 This information, if captured, can be used to improve the overall process, recalibrating the calculation of collateral damage estimates and exploiting that additional data through artificial intelligence.

 While the low U.S. civilian casualty numbers should prompt a rethink on how the U.S. military counts civilian casualties, this is also an opportunity to improve the foundational problem of estimating possible civilian casualties prior to the use of force.
 We have offered specific actions the U.S. military can take to improve this estimation process overall.
-And this is a virtuous circle: better anticipating civilian casualties on the front end can yield fewer incidents that need to be accounted for after the fact, improving numbers and, even more importantly, saving lives.
+And this is a virtuous cycle: better anticipating civilian casualties on the front end can yield fewer incidents that need to be accounted for after the fact, improving numbers and, even more importantly, saving lives.

-Of significance, this virtuous circle works in both directions.
+Of significance, this virtuous cycle works in both directions.
 Better estimating the number of civilian casualties post-strike should improve pre-strike decisions.
 Commanders will have a more reliable understanding of the expected damage of US operations over time.
-Unfortunately, this also means if DOD post-strike civilian casualty estimates are generally too low, presumably collateral damage assessments will also have generally underestimated the likelihood and magnitude of civilian casualties pre-strike (a vicious circle).
+Unfortunately, this also means if DOD post-strike civilian casualty estimates are generally too low, presumably collateral damage assessments will also have generally underestimated the likelihood and magnitude of civilian casualties pre-strike (a vicious cycle).

 None of this is to say that recent or ongoing strikes exceed the proportionality analysis required by the laws of war.
 That’s not the point.
 The DOD is committed to the goal of minimizing civilian casualties.
 We offer this analysis as a pathway to better reach that objective.